The Pendlay row and barbell row contribute to the upper back's development. But there are minor differences in muscles worked and time under tension.

 Power training is often associated with maximizing rate of force development.
 This style of training utilizes lower reps and higher set ranges.

-Programming pendlay rows for power will typically require you to utilize submaximal loading.
-Anywhere from 50-70% of your 1 RM with the goal of achieving maximal speed and explosivity in the pendlay row.
+Programming Pendlay rows for power will typically require you to utilize submaximal loading.
+Anywhere from 50-70% of your 1 RM to achieve maximal speed and explosivity in the Pendlay row.

 A paper by Cronin and Slevert (2012) expands on the transference of lifting submaximal loads with the goal of high speed towards building maximal strength.